microsoft/FluidFramework/packages/framework/last-edited/README.md

 LastEditedTracker tracks the last edit to a document, such as the client who last edited the document and the time it happened.

-It is created by passing a `SummarizableObject`:
+It is created by passing a `SharedSummaryBlock`:
 ```
 constructor(
-    private readonly summarizableObject: SummarizableObject,
+    private readonly sharedSummaryBlock: SharedSummaryBlock,
 );
 ```
-It uses the SummarizableObject to store the last edit details.
+It uses the SharedSummaryBlock to store the last edit details.

 ## API